Pérez's strong start helps Boston over Houston 5-1 - WHIZ News

 “It was an all-around good ballgame,” Red Sox manager Alex Cora said.
 “For how bad it was the first three days, we can have a happy flight after this one.”

-Pérez (4-2) yielded six hits and struck out four in his longest start this season to win his fourth straight decision.
+Pérez (4-2) yielded six hits and struck out four in his fourth straight win.
+It was his longest start of the season.

 “Today he was on top of his game,” Cora said.
 “He was amazing.
 He’s been amazing the whole season.
 We’re really happy with where he’s at.”

-Boston headed to Yankee Stadium in second place in the AL East, two games behind Tampa Bay and 2 1/2 games in front on the third-place Yankees.
+Boston headed to Yankee Stadium in second place in the AL East, two games behind Tampa Bay and 2 1/2 games in front of the third-place Yankees.

 “It was better,” he said.
 “It seems like we were able to slow down the at-bats today and you saw the results.”